Uttarakhand polls: Nainital's Bindukhatta deprived of revenue village status for 40 years | www.lokmattimes.com

 Uttarakhand polls: Nainital's Bindukhatta deprived of revenue village status for 40 years

-Deprived of revenue village status for the last 40 years, locals in Uttarakhand's Bindukhatta village, with a population of around 70 to 80 thousand are still dispossessed of legal ownership of their house and land.
+Deprived of revenue village status for the last 40 years, locals in Uttarakhand's Bindukhatta village, with a population of around 70,000 to 80,000 are still dispossessed of legal ownership of their land and houses.

-Deprived of revenue village status for the last 40 years, locals in Uttarakhand's Bindukhatta village, with a population of around 70 to 80 thousand are still dispossessed of legal ownership of their house and land.
+Deprived of revenue village status for the last 40 years, locals in Uttarakhand's Bindukhatta village, with a population of around 70,000 to 80,000 are still dispossessed of legal ownership of their land and houses.

+Despite having a population of over 70,000, Bindukhatta village under the Lalkuan assembly constituency has only around 35,000 valid voters.
+This is because, as per government law, this village is situated on forest land and as a result not considered a revenue village.

+A village given the status of revenue village falls under the revenue department instead of the forest department.
+Such villages have definite surveyed boundaries and its residents enjoy individual land ownership rights.

 Jodh Singh Bisht, who has retired from the Indian Army and is a resident of Bindukhatta village said, "The BJP and Congress parties in power have worked towards the upliftment of the village but could not facilitate the legal ownership of our land and house to us."